Adarsh-Model-Trains/Pcf8574-Gpio-Extender-Lib/README.md

 ```

 ### use lib method for pin on
-* NOTE WE ARE USING POINTER SO WE HAVE TO USE -> MARK FOR CALLING METHODS
 ```
 void loop() {

   .......

-  pcf8574Board-> switchOn(pinNo); // pinNo is the sequence value of the pin in Pcf8574 chain starting from 0 to (8 x number of board) in chain
+  pcf8574Board.switchOn(pinNo); // pinNo is the sequence value of the pin in Pcf8574 chain starting from 0 to (8 x number of board) in chain

   ..........
 }